-A. STEM figures have appropriate markup that indicates that the image is a figure.
-N/A Additional Information: N/A, No assistive technology was used.
-B. STEM graphs have appropriate markup that indicates that the image is a graph.
-N/A Additional Information: N/A, No assistive technology was used.
-C. STEM equations have appropriate markup that indicates that the image is an equation.
-NA Additional Information: N/A, No assistive technology was used.
-D. STEM tables have appropriate markup that indicates the image is a table.
-N/A Additional Information: N/A, No assistive technology was used.
-E. STEM figures have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-N/A Additional Information: N/A, No STEM content.
-F. STEM graphs have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Fail Additional Information: 0/10 graphs pass.
-5.1 4 5.3 5 graphs that are not labeled and titled.
-G. STEM equations have appropriate notation markup that conveys both the notation N/A
+STEM figures have appropriate markup that indicates that the image is a figure.
+N/A Addition nal Information: N/A, No assistive technology was used.
+STEM graphs have appropriate markup that indicates that the image is a graph.
+N/A Addition nal Information: N/A, No assistive technology was used.
+STEM equations have appropriate markup that indicates that the image is an equation.
+N/A Addition nal Information: N/A, No assistive technology was used.
+STEM tables have appropriate markup that indicates the image is a table.
+N/A Addition nal Information: N/A, No assistive technology was used.
+STEM figures have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
+Fail Addition nal Information: 0/10 figure pass.
+Figure 1, in section 1.1 and 2.1, 4.1, 5.1, 6.2, 7.1, 8.2, 10.2, 11.1, 12.1 all has a exercise and STEM content (plot line) but it is skipped by the reader and it is before the body content, this is bad placement because the reader will skip this exercise since the reader skips it, deeming in unimportant.
+STEM graphs have appropriate notation markup that conveys both the notation Fail